 The following flaw was found in ntpd:

-A potential buffer overflow vulnerability exists in the password management functionality of ntp.
-A specially crafted key file could cause a buffer overflow potentially resulting in memory being modified.
-An attacker could provide a malicious password to trigger this vulnerability.
+A potential buffer overflow vulnerability exists in the refclock of ntpd.
+An invalid length provided by a hardware reference clock could cause a buffer overflow potentially resulting in memory being modified.
+A malicious reflock could provide a negative length to trigger this vulnerability.

 This issue did not affect the versions of ntp as shipped with Red Hat Enterprise Linux 5, 6, and 7 as they do not include the custom refclock driver.